 The only downside were the people who could not make it due to our quick location change as well as those who were unfortunately turned away, as we reached our 200 max capacity very early.

 We’ve had an incredibly fun run with the two CAN I KICK IT? screenings that we were fortunate to conduct as apart of Hudson River Parks’ series and we’re hopeful to come back next year.

 Thanks again to Hudson River Parks for bringing us, props to everyone who helped, salute to everyone who spread the word, and thank you to everyone who attended.

 For the full recap click Read the rest of this entry

-For more more info/RSVP click here.
+For additional info click here.

 For next CAN I KICK IT? at Songbyrd, on Tues Aug 27th, we’re pleased to announce that we’ll be screening the blaxploitation classic Cleopatra Jones.

 If you’re unfamiliar with the title, Cleopatra Jones is an undercover special agent for the United States Government.
 Overseas modeling is only a cover for her real job.
 Cleo is a Bond-like heroine with power and influence, her silver and black `73 Corvette Stingray (equipped with automatic weapons), and her martial arts ability.
 While she evokes the glory of a funk goddess, she remains loyal to her drug-ravaged community and her lover, Reuben Masters (Bernie Casey), who runs B&S House (a community home for recovering drug addicts).

 DJ 2-Tone Jones sets the vibe with music starting around 6:30 with the movie starting around 7:30 PM.
 Drink and food specials will be available.